20 FAQs people ask about starting a business.

 If you are not required to trade as a partnership, forming a limited company instead may well be a more satisfactory solution.

-5. What do I do if I want to be in business as a sole trader?
+5. What must I do if I want to trade as a sole trader?

 You do not need to form a separate business entity to start in business as a sole trader.
 You are required to advise HM Revenue & Customs, and will need to choose a business name (see 15).
 If you have been receiving any benefits, you will also need to notify your Job Centre.
 If you have been unemployed for some time, you may qualify for funding or assistance to help you set up your new enterprise.